 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Baker has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Baker has few renters and college students.
 But the biggest reason it is quieter in Baker than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Baker may be for you.

-Baker is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Baker does not have a public transit system used by locals to get to and from work.

 The per capita income in Baker in 2022 was $24,663, which is low income relative to California and the nation.
 This equates to an annual income of $98,652 for a family of four.
 However, Baker contains both very wealthy and poor people as well.